-The Copyright Page of self-published books are often a neglected lesson in most Kindle Publishing courses.
+The Copyright Page of self-published books is often a neglected lesson in most Kindle Publishing courses.

-Leaving such an important intermediate step out of the Kindle publishing equation leaves new self publishers confused and feeling uneasy when getting their book ready to upload onto Kindle Direct Publishing (KDP).
+Leaving such an essential intermediate step out of the Kindle publishing equation leaves new self publishers confused and feeling uneasy when getting their book ready to upload onto Kindle Direct Publishing (KDP).